openaps/docs/docs/docs/introduction/understand-this-guide.md

 ### Understanding how all the pieces fit together

-#### What goes on your Edison
+#### What goes on your Edison/Pi
 * `oref0` is stored under `src` (which stands for "source").
 This means, to find and look at the underylying oref0 code, you must `cd` into src, and then into oref0.
 * at the same home level as oref0, after you have run oref0-setup.sh, you will see `<myopenaps>` directory.
  * `<myopenaps>` contains all of the personalization for you; your preferences.json file is here, and all of the information from the oref0-setup interactive process goes into different files here.
  * at the end of oref0-setup, you will use cron to schedule and automate your closed loop.
-Once it's running, it will also create various logs that are stored on the Edison, so you can see what it has done in the past; what it is doing now; and why it is doing or has done anything.
+Once it's running, it will also create various logs that are stored on the Edison/Pi, so you can see what it has done in the past; what it is doing now; and why it is doing or has done anything.

 ![Example - how different phases related to the physic rig](../Images/High_level_components_OpenAPS_setup_process.png)